Masculine Archetypes: 6 Types of Men You See in Real Life

 Toxic version: weaponizes trivia, debates the toaster, forgets outcomes.
 Almost like winning was the whole point.

-The Omega Male
+The Omega Male (The Outsider Type)

-The Omega Male.
 He’s the guy who somehow manages to show up in flip-flops at a wedding and thinks it’s fine.
 Not because he’s trying to make a statement, but because he genuinely missed the memo.
 He lives outside the social script, sometimes by choice, often by accident.
 People laugh, people cringe, but he keeps going because he doesn’t know another way.
 Every group has one.
 The friend who derails the vibe with a weird comment or the guy who brings Mountain Dew to pair with steak.

 Vibe in the wild